saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 ['This is line 1.', 'This is line 2.', 'This is line3.']
 </pre>

-The same logic can be applied to a single line.
-The <b>split</b> string method allows you to turn a line into a list of items where every item is a word:
+The same logic can be applied to a single line using <b>split</b>.
+The <b>split</b> method allows you to turn a line into a list of items where every item is a word:

 <pre style="font-size:12px">
 s = 'Use more string methods, less regex.'